aerosense-ai/data-gateway/docs/source/deployment.rst

 Deployment
 ==========

-To deploy the AeroSense system, you must:
+To deploy the Aerosense system, you must:

 - Register the deployment
 - Create a deployment Service Account